Descriptive Summary

 Station School in the Santa Cruz Mountains.
 It was there that she met her husband William 'Billy' Jones who worked as an engineer

-for the Union Pacific railroad.
-The couple lived in converted boxcars for the first several years of their marriage and eventually
+for the Southern Pacific railroad.
+The couple lived in converted boxcars for the first several years of their marriage and

-of her family life in the form of short stories and poems, several of theses poems honor her sons' sacrifices and commitment
+vignettes of her family life in the form of short stories and poems, several of theses poems honor her sons' sacrifices and

-in World War II; both were killed in the war.
-Following World War II, Geraldine Jones worked as an aid in the San Jose Hospital
+commitment in World War II; both were killed in the war.
+Following World War II, Geraldine Jones worked as an aide in the

 William 'Billy' Jones became a popular local figure after installing a small gauge railroad called 'the Wildcat Railroad'